Mickeydoe/Project-Nebula/readme.md

 ## **Contributing**
 Feel free to submit a pull request or open an issue if you have any suggestions for improving the project.

-## **License**
-This project is licensed under the MIT License.

----

-Let me know if you'd like any adjustments or additional sections for your README!